Skip to main content

 Results Overview

-These measurements were assessed from the moment the operating system received the inbound order network packet until the outgoing order acknowledgement network packet was dispatched (using libpcap for FIX message capture).
+Latency measurements were taken from the point the operating system received the inbound order network packet to the moment the outbound order acknowledgement packet was transmitted, using libpcap to capture FIX messages.

 Measurement Details